unemi/DT5mC/README.md

 In 2023, the code was revised to be adaptable to 4K 60Hz projector and 16:9 camera image utilising GPU power.

-### Machine requierment
+### Machine requirement
-This software runs on Apple's Mach computer equipped with Apple Silicon CPU/GPU. macOS 12.0 or later operating system is requiered.
+This software runs on Apple's Mach computer equipped with Apple Silicon CPU/GPU. macOS 12.0 or later operating system is required.

 &copy; Tatsuo Unemi 2023.